avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 }
 ```

-#### About `Validation`s
+#### About `Validator`s

-A `Validation` represents the continuous time frame during which a node is part of the validator set and can be composed of multiple periods.
-A new period starts every time the validator weight changes during the same validation.
+A `Validator` represents the continuous time frame during which a node is part of the validator set and can be composed of multiple periods.
+A new period starts every time the validator's weight changes.

-Each `Validation` is identified by its `validationID` which is the SHA256 of the Payload of the `AddressedCall` in the `RegisterL1ValidatorTx` adding the validator to the L1's validator set, as defined in ACP-77.
+Each `Validator` is identified by its `validationID` which is the SHA256 of the Payload of the `AddressedCall` in the `RegisterL1ValidatorTx` adding the validator to the L1's validator set, as defined in ACP-77.

 ### Contract Specification